ShadowDara/ShadowDara/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Shadowdara&layout=compact&theme=radical&langs_count=20)

-- btw I am trying to collect some [Tech Tipps](https://github.com/ShadowDara/Tech-Stuff) in this other Repository, maybe check out, if you are interrested.
-Some of them are helpful!!!

 - and here is my [Github Webiste](https://shadowdara.github.io)

 ---

 ### [Some Tech Tricks](https://github.com/ShadowDara/Tech-Stuff)

+- btw I am trying to collect some [Tech Tipps](https://github.com/ShadowDara/Tech-Stuff) in this other Repository, maybe check out, if you are interrested.
+Some of them are hopefully helpful!!!

 ---